 The two floors of the Anokhi Museum were devoid of human interaction.
-But here we were sitting in conversation with Mr. Salim who has spent close to 35 years working in this industry, largely for Anokhi.
+But here we were sitting in the Anokhi Museum workshop in conversation with Mr. Salim who has spent close to 35 years working in this industry, largely for Anokhi.

-He shared with us the interesting life experiences about the founder of Anokhi, Mr. John Singh and the philosophies which contributed to the growth of the organization and its people.
-It revived the traditional art of hand block printing with new perspective; developed a market for the block printed garments internationally by introducing contemporary prints.
+He shared with us the interesting life experiences of the founder of Anokhi Jaipur, Mr. John Singh, and the philosophies which contributed to the growth of the organization and its people.
+It revived the traditional art of hand block printing with a new perspective; developed a market for block-printed garments internationally by introducing contemporary prints.
 It constantly encourages artisans to innovate and improve the standards of workmanship.
 The respect for the founder and management of Anokhi India among its people is evident.
-We took a tour of the of the block printing section.
+We took a tour of the block printing section in Anokhi Museum workshop.

-It is no match for the variety and size of Anokhi Store in C-Scheme Jaipur but they have many interesting things to see and buy.
+Anokhi Museum Shop is no match for the variety and size of the Anokhi Store in C-Scheme Jaipur but they have many interesting things to see and buy.
 I highly recommend securing Anokhi Publication’s books on block printing.
-These are well researched, precise, and one of the most reliable books I have found on Indian block printing.
+These are well-researched, precise, and one of the most reliable books I have found on Indian block printing.
 I especially appreciate the compact size and inclusion of fabric swatches for better understanding.
 A must-buy for people who love textiles and block printing.

 I recommend the Anokhi Museum for art, craft, history, and heritage lovers.
 People who appreciate choicer things in life will find it an enriching experience.
+The galleries in the museum highlight the range and complexity of this craft.
+It showcases a variety of hand-printed fabrics, some of which have vanished completely along with the ones in use currently.
+The museum has a collection that includes clothes and home furnishings.
+In a gallery spanning two floors, the exhibit includes traditional and Western garments along with tools that help make them.
 Where else can you get a more thorough understanding of the history and techniques of traditional Indian block printing craft?
 Like the Calico Museum of Textile in Ahmedabad, Anokhi Museum is one of its kind in the World.

 The visit to the Anokhi Museum was an incredible experience.
-In the hindsight, a not to miss section in the museum is step by step process of the block printing process.
+In the hindsight, a not to miss section in the museum is a step-by-step process of the block printing process.
 The journey of grey cotton cloth from various processes to the finished product is noteworthy.
 Unless one is undertaking a block printing workshop in Jaipur, it will be challenging to experience this transition anywhere else.

 There were many magnificent Havelis in Amer most of which were lost over a period of time.
 Some do exist, but only one or two Havelis have been restored.
 The rest of the surviving ones are suffering a slow death.
 Anokhi Museum sets a remarkable example of how we can save these Havelis and discover ways to connect it with people.